openearth/aeolis-python/CONTRIBUTING.md

 1. Create a pull request, for example, following the instructions [here](https://help.github.com/articles/creating-a-pull-request/).

 In case you feel you've made a valuable contribution, but you don't know how to write or run tests for it, or how to generate the documentation: don't let this discourage you from making the pull request; we can help you!
 Just go ahead and submit the pull request, but keep in mind that you might be asked to append additional commits to your pull request.

-## Acknowledgements

-The contributing guidelines for AeoLiS are based on the [NLeSC/python-template](https://github.com/NLeSC/python-template).